1) When did you start?

 7) What's your favourite or best ever gig?

-That's difficult to answer, but maybe one of the gigs in the old Marquee in Wardour Street.
+That's difficult to answer, but maybe one of the gigs in the old Marquee in Wardour Street in 1977.

 8) What are all your influences?